Ava Rinker

-Ava Rinker (born November 25, 2002) is an American ice hockey defenceman serving as a reserve player for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+Ava Rinker (born November 25, 2002) is an American ice hockey defenceman currently as a reserve player for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
 She played college ice hockey for the UConn Huskies.
 She was selected 30th overall by the Minnesota Frost in the 2025 PWHL Draft.

 Early life

 Rinker is from Elverson, Pennsylvania.
 Her interest in hockey was piqued by watching a Hershey Bears game, after which she started playing street hockey with her brother.
 She soon was playing mites with boys.

 Rinker played in the Philadelphia Jr. Flyers girls' hockey program before enrolling at UConn.
-She played for the Jr. Flyers for six years, served a two-time captain, and was their first Division I recruit and first PWHL draftee.
+She played for the Jr. Flyers for six years, served as a two-time captain, and was their first Division I recruit and first PWHL draftee.

 Playing career

 College

 Rinker appeared in all 144 games across four seasons at UConn.
 As a senior assistant captain in 2024–25, she posted career highs with 20 points (3 goals, 17 assists) in 36 games and was named to the Hockey East First All-Star Team.
 She also earned Hockey East Defender of the Month (February).